The Other World's Books Depend on the Bean Counter: Anime

-An anime adaptation was announced on November 1, 2024.
-It was later confirmed to be a television series produced by Studio Deen and directed by Shinji Ishihara, with Akira Yamada serving as assistant director, Yoshiko Nakamura handling series composition, Maki Fujii designing the characters and Megumi Ōhashi composing the music.
-The series is set to premiere in January 2026.
-The opening theme song is "Magic", performed by Kobore, and the ending theme song is "Back to Back", performed by Win Morisaki.
-Crunchyroll will stream the series under the title Isekai Office Worker: The Other World's Books Depend on the Bean Counter.
+An anime adaptation was announced on November 1, 2024, which was later confirmed to be a television series produced by Studio Deen and directed by Shinji Ishihara, with Akira Yamada serving as assistant director, Yoshiko Nakamura handling series composition, Maki Fujii designing the characters and Megumi Ōhashi composing the music.
+The series aired from January 6 to March 24, 2026, 2026, on AT-X and other networks.
+The opening theme song is "Magic", performed by Kobore, while the ending theme song is "Back to Back", performed by Win Morisaki.
+Crunchyroll is streaming the series under the title Isekai Office Worker: The Other World's Books Depend on the Bean Counter.
+Muse Communication licensed the series in Southeast Asia, also distributing it on Crunchyroll.
+Crunchyroll announced on April 27, 2026, that the series will receive an English dub.